mWater/mwater-expressions/docs/Schema and Types.md

 `deprecated`: true if column is deprecated.
 Do not show unless already selected

 `jsonql`: Optional custom JsonQL expression.
 This allows a simple column to be translated to an arbitrarily complex JsonQL expresion before being sent to the server.
 It will have any fields with tableAlias = `{alias}` replaced by the appropriate alias.
-For all except `join` and `section`
+For all except `join`, `section` and `expr`

 `sql`: sql expression that gets the column value.
 Uses `{alias}` which will be substituted with the table alias.
 Usually just `{alias}.some_column_name`. *Note*: this is only for when sharing a schema file with [LookupSchemaMap](https://github.com/mWater/jsonql/blob/master/src/LookupSchemaMap.coffee)